PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 # URBANISM 3.0 — RESEARCH.
 ## PROTOCOLS AND DECENTRALIZED APPLICATION PLATFORM FOR THE NEXT GENERATION URBANISM 3.0
-##### The purpose of Urbanism 3.0 is to create new forms of urbanism enabled by open source decentralised  applications and protocols that run on an open platform that provides strong guaranties about the future execution of the code.<br> Urbanism 3.0 introduces a fundamentally new class of cities that are connected to cryptoeconomic organisms — decentralized, entities that exist entirely in cyberspace, maintained by a combination of cryptography, economics, and social consensus.<br><br>
+##### The purpose of Urbanism 3.0 is to create new forms of urban Governance and models of urban design enabled by open source decentralised  applications and protocols that run on an open platform that provides strong guaranties about the future execution of the code.<br> Urbanism 3.0 introduces a fundamentally new class of cities that are connected to cryptoeconomic organisms — decentralized, entities that exist entirely in cyberspace, maintained by a combination of cryptography, economics, and social consensus.<br><br>
 Ethereum, a blockchain computer that is fully programmable, has a unique property: It enables societies to write permanent code that has clear rules about how it will work in the future.
 That property has enabled the emergence of an independent field of knowledge and a space for innovation—The crypto-web3 domain.<br>
 The integration of the crypto-web3 domain into the field of architecture and urbanism unlocks a completely new and innovative domain of projects and research, pushing the boundaries of these disciplines in new directions.

-The new crypto-urbanism domain make it possible to build novel models for cities around complex crypto protocol systems that in turn will affect the evolution of the city in a positive feedback loop.
+The new crypto-urbanism domain make it possible to build novel models for cities on top of complex crypto protocol systems that in turn will affect the evolution of the city in a positive feedback loop.
 This is a novel design process that will allow us to invent and materialize novel forms for regional metropolisses based on collective ownership and decentralized cooperative networks.
 For the first time we can harness the transformational power of urbanization and scale up building private cities to become a powerhouse for growth, innovation and justice.

 In this way, the domain of crypto-open internet—urbanism-[and architecture] become a platform for public and private interactions, with a new collective consciousness and a new form of decentralized democracy.<br><br>
 We are only just beginning to explore the potential of crypto[graphy], open-internet and urbanism.
 There are already many challenges that need to be addressed in order to make this socio-technical urbanism movement successful.
 These challenges include developing a collective vision for the city of the future, translating political and social philosophy into an ecosystem of internet protocols, among other issues<br><br>